What is Game Testing?

 Download Rank: The rank of a game in a particular app store(iOS, Android Play) by monthly game downloads.

-Retention: Very important metric in a free to play the game.
+Retention: Very important metric for an android game tester for a free to play game.
 To calculate retention, separate the users into cohorts based on the day the application was downloaded.

 Performance metrics: This is for tracking the performance of the online games or persistent games.
 Frame rate at which a game executes on a client hardware platform, or in the case of a game server, its stability and Performance metrics can be used to monitor changing features and updates.